 - i) Rs.
-18,915.60 lakhs (31 March 2019: Rs.
-19,424.00 lakhs) loan from Bank presently carrying interest @ 8.85 % (previous year 9.35 %) (floating rate).
+19,353.25 lakhs (31 March 2020: Rs.
+18,915.60) loan from Bank presently carrying interest @ 8.85 % (previous year 8.85 %) (floating rate).
 The loan is repayable in 144 monthly instalment starting from January 2018.
 The loan is secured by first exclusive charge on undivided share of land measuring 12.48 acres and Mall building thereon in Coimbatore and rent receivables from both present and future income from Prozone Mall.
-The loan are further secured by corporate guarantee of the Holding Company Prozone Intu Properties Limited. - ii) Rs.
-1,591.78 lakhs (31 March 2019: Rs.
-Nil) loan from Financial Institution presently carrying interest @ 12.80 % (previous year Nil) (floating rate).
+The loan are further secured by corporate guarantee of the Holding Company Prozone Intu Properties Limited.
+One time restructuring proposal is accepted by the bank and said loan is restructured post 31 March 2021 - ii) Rs.
+1,662.85 lakhs (31 March 2020: Rs.
+1,591.78 lakhs) loan from Financial Institution presently carrying interest @ 13.80 % (previous year @ 12.80%) (floating rate).
 The loan is repayable in 30 monthly instalment starting from January 2022.
 The loan is secured by first exclusive charge on undivided share of land measuring 2.99 acres and building thereon.
 The above loans are further secured by corporate guarantee of the Holding Company Prozone Intu Properties Limited and hypothecation of sold and unsold receivables from the residential project. - iii) As per RBI's Policy, the Company has availed the relief provided by banks & financial institution by way of moratorium on principal and interest repayments on the loans taken from banks and financial institutions and thus the repayment schedule has been modified accordingly.

-Note 20: Other financial liabilities
+Note 19: Other financial liabilities